ESGF/esgf-user-support/docs/user_guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Often data users must accept a "terms of use" (e.g. agree to acknowledge the data producers in publications) before downloading data.
 Therefore, the creation of a ESGF portal account is normally not sufficient for data access, you also need the authorization to access data.
-User's must join a data access control group for the project they wish to download data from.
+Users must join a data access control group for the project they wish to download data from.
 If the right group is not joined, for example, Wget scripts will prematurely fail with a "Forbidden" error message.

 Which data access control groups currently exist in ESGF?